What is amyotrophic lateral sclerosis (ALS)?

 The goals of NINDS's ALS research are to understand the cellular mechanisms involved in the development and progression of the disease, investigate the influence of genetics and other potential risk factors, identify biomarkers, and develop new treatments.

-Cellular defects.
 Ongoing studies seek to understand the mechanisms that selectively trigger motor neurons to degenerate in ALS, which may lead to effective approaches to halt this process.
 Research using cellular culture systems and animal models suggests that motor neuron death is caused by a variety of cellular defects, including those involved in protein recycling and gene regulation, as well as structural impairments of motor neurons.
 Increasing evidence also suggests that glial support cells and inflammation cells of the nervous system may play an important role in ALS.

-Genetics and epigenetics.
 A large-scale collaborative research effort supported by NINDS, other NIH institutes, and several public and private organizations is analyzing genetic data from thousands of individuals with ALS to discover new genes involved in the disease.
 By using novel gene editing tools, researchers are now able to rapidly identify new genes in the human genome involved in ALS and other neurodegenerative diseases.

 Additionally, researchers are looking at the potential role of epigenetics in ALS development.
 Epigenetic changes can switch genes on and off, which can greatly impact both health and disease.
 Although this research is exploratory, scientists hope that understanding epigenetics can offer new information about how ALS develops.

-New treatment options.
 This work involves tests of drug-like compounds, gene therapy approaches, antibodies, and cell-based therapies in a range of disease models.
 Additionally, a number of exploratory treatments are being tested in people with ALS.